Monday, 13 April 2026

 I’m here on this trip because:

 (1) I crashed and burned on the Appalachian Trail.
 I was attempting my second thruhike, injured my hip somehow and it was too painful to continue.
 Disappointing, but we must move on.
-That gave me plenty of time and some resources to expend wisely.
+That gave me plenty of time and some treasure to expend wisely.

 (2) My youngest son, Ethan, is taking care of my place.
 He shifted his life around to come down, support me, and stay in Burlington while I was on the AT.
 He was planning to work, live, mind things, help my Mom when needed, and continue to work on his music in the studio he built in one of my guest rooms.
 I didn’t want to compromise that experience for him after coming off trail.
 So I flew away.